Compare Stump Tree Removal Quotes

 There are 2 main categories of stumps, palm stumps which are very soft and very easy to removal and everything else.
 Hardwood stumps are everything else.

-Hardwood stump removal cost
+Hardwood stump removal prices

 They are your typical tree such as a eucalyptus tree, pine, camphor laurel, Lilli pilly and everything else that is not a palm tree.

 Below is a size guide for hardwood tree stump removals.

 |Stump size||Palm stumps||Hardwood stumps|